kailinishihira/Word-Counter-refac/README.md

 ## Description

-_The user will input a sentence and then input a word.
-The application will count the number of times the given word appears in the given sentence and display the count back to the user._
+_The user will input a sentence(s) and then input a word to count.
+The application will count the number of times the given word appears in the given sentence(s) and display the count back to the user._

 || Behavior  | Input  | Output  |
 |---|---|---|---|